wrist mechanics online course featured image

 9. Extend Your Shaft

-The longer your shaft is, the more clubhead speed you produce.
+The longer your shaft is, the more clubhead speed you can produce.

 Due to the extended arch in your swing compared to short irons and wedges, it’s good to have a little extra length in the driver.

 Using the Trackman statistics on PGA Tour players, we notice that the average driver speed is 6 mph faster than a 3-wood.
-A stock driver shaft is 45.75 inches, while a 3-wood stretches 43.25 inches, over 2 inches shorter than the big stick.
+A stock driver shaft is 45.75 inches, while a 3-wood stretches 43.25 inches, over 2 inches shorter.

 The downside here is that longer golf shafts can lead to an off-center strike.
 Just because your clubhead speed accelerates into impact does not guarantee a great strike.